MicrosoftDocs/azure-docs/articles/media-services/latest/live-streaming-overview.md

 ## Dynamic Encryption

-Media Services enables you to deliver your content encrypted dynamically ([Dynamic Encryption](content-protection-overview.md)) with Advanced Encryption Standard (AES-128) or any of the three major digital rights management (DRM) systems: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
-Media Services also provides a service for delivering AES keys and DRM licenses to authorized clients.
-For more information on how to encrypt your content with Media Services, see [Protecting content overview](content-protection-overview.md)
+**Dynamic packaging** can be used with [Dynamic encryption](content-protection-overview.md).
+Dynamic encryption enables you to dynamically encrypt your live or on-demand content with AES-128 or any of the three major digital rights management (DRM) systems: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
+Media Services also provides a service for delivering AES keys and DRM (PlayReady, Widevine, and FairPlay) licenses to authorized clients.

 ## Dynamic manifest

-You can also apply Dynamic Filtering, which can be used to control the number of tracks, formats, bitrates, and presentation time windows that are sent out to the players.
-For more information, see [Filters and dynamic manifests](filters-dynamic-manifest-overview.md).
+**Dynamic packaging** can be used with [filters and dynamic manifests](filters-dynamic-manifest-overview.md).
+Dynamic filtering is used to control the number of tracks, formats, bitrates, and presentation time windows that are sent out to the players.

 ## Live Event types